SaladTechnologies/kelpie/readme.md

 ## Queueing a job

-Queueing a job for processing is a simple post request to the Kelpie API
+Queueing a job for processing is a post request to the Kelpie API.
+You must provide a command to run, and optionally arguments, environment variables, and sync instructions.
+A job must also be assigned to a specific container group, using the container group id.
+You can get your container group id from the [Salad API.](https://docs.salad.com/api-reference/container_groups/get-a-container-group).
+You can optionally provide a webhook url to receive status updates about your job.

 ### `POST /jobs`